felix-hilden/sphinx-codeautolink/docs/src/reference.rst

    The transformer must return two strings: the code appearing in documentation (often just the original source) and the cleaned Python source code.
    The transformer must preserve line numbers for correct matching.
+   The transformer may raise a syntax error, which is caught automatically and a corresponding Sphinx warning using subtype "parsing_error" is issued.

 .. confval:: codeautolink_search_css_classes